wangpengnorman/wangpengnorman.github.io/_posts/articles/2015-05-23-Image-Retrieval-and-Re-identification.md

 ---
 layout: article
-title: "Image Retrieval and Re-identification"
+title: "Instance-level Recognition and Re-identification"
 categories: articles
 excerpt: "Instance-level Recognition and Re-identification Recognizing object instances of the same category (such as face, person, car) is challenging due to the large intra-instance variation and small inter-instance variation.
 We constructed a large dataset for vehicle re-identification from aerial view and were top-ranked in related AI competitions.  "